-The Faculty Personnel Committee shall be responsible for advising the Provost on all tenure and promotion cases.
+The Faculty Personnel Committee shall be responsible for advising the Provost on all tenure and promotion cases for tenure-track faculty.

 Membership Requirements:

 FPC Membership.
-Membership is fixed and shall consist of twelve (12) members.
+Membership is fixed and shall consist of twelve (12) members:

 Six (6) members shall hold appointments in the College of Arts and Sciences (CAS), but no more than one person from the same CAS department may serve at the same time.

 Six (6) members shall hold appointments in the professional schools and colleges, one from each school or college.

-Only regular, tenured Officers of Instruction with academic appointments of 0.5 FTE or greater are eligible to serve.
-The word “regular” excludes adjunct, visiting, and courtesy appointments.
+Only tenured Officers of Instruction with academic appointments of 0.5 FTE or greater are eligible to serve.
+This excludes career, pro-tem, visiting, professor of practice, and courtesy appointments.
 The University President, Vice-Presidents, Provost, Vice-Provosts, Associate and Assistant Provosts, Deans, Associate Deans, and CAS department heads are ineligible to serve.
 No individual may serve during a year when his or her promotion case will come before the FPC; current members must resign from the FPC in such circumstances.
-No person shall serve simultaneously on the FPC and the Faculty Advisory Council.

 Election of FPC members.
 Elections for the FPC shall be held in the spring quarter.
 Only members of the voting faculty who are Officers of Instruction with tenure or in tenure track positions shall be eligible to vote in elections to the FPC.
 The Senate Executive Coordinator, with the help of the University Senate, shall ensure that the number of candidates nominated shall be at least one more than the number of open positions in both the College of Arts and Sciences and in the Professional Schools and Colleges.
 Candidates for the FPC may be nominated by any person who is eligible to vote in the election for that position.
-Except in instances of self-nomination, the nomination must be accompanied by evidence that the person nominated is willing to serve in the position.
-Separate ballots shall be prepared for the candidates from CAS and the Professional Schools and Colleges.
-Both ballots shall be circulated to all eligible voting Officers of Instruction.
+Except in instances of self-nomination, the nomination must be accompanied by evidence that the person nominated is willing to serve in the position allots shall be circulated to all eligible voting Officers of Instruction.

-Resignations: A member of the FPC who does not serve out his or her full term shall be replaced, if possible, during the normal election process, and the replacement will fill the vacancy for the remainder of the unexpired term.
-If a replacement is needed before the normal election process, the person who received the next highest vote in the most recent election for the position shall be appointed to serve out that term.

 Quorum: No vote on a tenure or promotion case shall be taken in the FPC except in the presence of two-thirds of eligible members.
 Eligible members are those members who have not recused themselves from a particular case.